interop-alliance/zcap-developer-guide/README.md

 zcaps could not be reused/replayed (as long as the original app did not leak its private keys).

+### When to Use zCaps (and When Not To)

+### Limitations and Future Work

+* Currently, a zCap is limited to one invocationTarget.
+  * Needs to be: multiple invocationTarget-action combinations
+* No caveat notation currently used (or rather, implicit attenuation via URL suffixes)

 ## Terminology

 #### action, allowed action